 Example: The Sales Orders list page at CRONUS International contains all actions related to processing sales orders.
 During user configuration and personalization, some of these actions may be hidden or promoted to the ribbon.
 Therefore, you must create a full set of actions for the customer.

-The Actions tab is displayed in the ribbon on all page types, and contains relevant tasks for the current page.
-Some examples from the Customer page are as follows:
+Actions menu is a tab displayed in the ribbon on all page types, and contains relevant tasks for the current page.
+Typically, you add processing tasks and creation tasks in the Actions menu.
+To add processing actions such as posting a sale order, you must use the

 Sales Credit Memo

-The New action is often displayed both in the Home tab and in the Actions tab.
+The New Document action is often displayed both in the Home tab and in the Actions tab.
 You can use this action to open new documents within Dynamics 365.
+You can add an action to create a new document such as creating a new sales invoice.
+This action displays in a seperate group called New document group in the Actions tab.
+To add to the New document group, you must use the

 Example: On the Customers page, if the order processor wants to create a new invoice, she can open the New page directly from the Actions tab.
 This is useful as she creates new sales invoices daily.

 Promoted actions are actions that are set up on the Actions, Navigate, or Reports tabs in the ribbon, but are also configured to display on the Home tab.
-Although the actions are set up on the Actions, Navigate, or Reports tabs, you can choose to hide them on these tabs and only show them on the Home tab.
+Although the actions are set up on the Actions, Navigate, or Report tabs, you can choose to hide them on these tabs and only show them on the Home tab.
+For more information on how to add promoted actions, promoted categories and example, see Promoted Actions.

 An action can trigger code to run, such as posting a document or otherwise modifying a record in a table.
 When a user chooses an action, one of the following pieces of logic will happen in addition to the code that the action itself triggers: